61 child marriages halted over 5 years

 According to official records, various preventive measures and strict legal actions were taken by authorities to thwart 19 instances of child marriages.
 With the aid of volunteers, the District Child Marriage Prohibition Office, and the local police, a representative from the ‘Pryas’ NGO took swift action to halt the wedding preparations in Ahmedabad.
 The member discovered that among the 38 impending mass weddings, some were also child marriages.
 These interventions were crucial in protecting young individuals from being forced into early marriages, which can have severe physical, psychological, and social consequences.

-The data further revealed that Gujarat witnessed 61 cases of child marriages over a five-year period, signaling a concerning prevalence of this practice within the state.
+The data further revealed that Gujarat witnessed 61 cases of child marriages over five years, signaling a concerning prevalence of this practice within the state.
 Child marriages not only curtail a child’s education and personal development but also perpetuate a cycle of poverty, reinforce gender inequalities, and jeopardize their overall health and safety.

 To combat this issue effectively, experts emphasize the importance of comprehensive awareness campaigns targeting communities, parents, and stakeholders.
 These initiatives should highlight the negative implications of child marriages and promote alternative options such as education, empowerment, and delayed marriages based on legal age limits.

-Moreover, legal authorities and law enforcement agencies need to be vigilant in enforcing existing laws and regulations pertaining to child marriages.
+Moreover, legal authorities and law enforcement agencies need to be vigilant in enforcing existing laws and regulations about child marriages.
 Stringent penalties and legal repercussions should be imposed on those who facilitate or participate in such marriages, sending a strong message that child marriages will not be tolerated.